Gardner-BinfLab/Avoidance-v2/README.md

 `-h` gives possible options.

 # Train
 Train takes a list of sequences in CSV and builds the model.
+The built model is exported as a python pickle (.pkl) file in 'results/hmm' subdirectory.

 Example use case with hidden states(`-n`)=2 and iterations (`-i`)=5